QuickStart Program

 - A series of presentations delivered via four days of in-person meetings. (~46-50 hours total).

 - Online weekly assignments and occasional webinars.
-Assignments include literature reviews, developing draft research questions, writing concept papers, participating in educational webinars and others.
+Assignments include literature reviews, developing draft research questions, grant writing, participating in educational webinars and others.
 (Approximately 10 hours of educational sessions plus written assignments)

 - Up to four technical assistance calls to give teams feedback on potential research questions, methodologies, partnership development, concept papers, and (optional) grant application. (up to 4 hours)